dejoy-io/mini-apps-docs/development/debugging.md

 # Debugging
 Application development is rather hard and continous process which requires a lot of time and patience.
-To simplify it, the Dejoy Mini Apps platform allows debugging developed application.
+To simplify it, the DeJoy Mini Apps platform allows debugging developed application.

 ## Enabling Debug Mode
-### Dejoy for Android
+### DeJoy for Android
 - Enable USB-Debugging on your device.
-- In Dejoy Settings, scroll all the way down, press and hold on the version number two times.
+- In DeJoy Settings, scroll all the way down, press and hold on the version number two times.
 - Choose Enable WebView Debug in the Debug Settings.
 - Connect your phone to your computer and open chrome://inspect/#devices in Chrome – you will see your Mini App there when you launch it on your phone.

-### Dejoy for iOS
+### DeJoy for iOS
 iOS webview debugging requires Safari desktop browser and therefore macOS.

 To access iOS debugging features without macOS, refer to the [Eruda](./debugging.md#Eruda) section.